VincentH-Net/CSharpForMarkup/README.md

 *Looking for C# Markup 1?
 Find it [here](https://github.com/VincentH-Net/CSharpForMarkup/tree/csharpformarkup1-archive)*

 # News
+*Feb 16, 2023*
+> ## A new release of C# Markup 2 for WinUI 3 and Uno Platform is coming in Feb 2023 Updated to .NET 7, C# 11 and the latest Windows App SDK and Uno Platform.
+With many improvements - including C# hot reload support and a dotnet new project template.
+Watch this space!

 *April 14, 2022*
 > ## New 0.8 release: adds `ControlTemplate` support and `Style` improvements!
 See [here](https://github.com/VincentH-Net/CSharpForMarkup/releases/tag/csharpmarkup2-winui-wpf-0-8-2) and [here](https://github.com/VincentH-Net/CSharpForMarkup/releases/tag/csharpmarkup2-winui-wpf-0-8-1) for the full list of improvements